Sell Your Refrigerant and Get Paid in 30 Days or Less

 Real Reviews From Real Customers

 Don’t just take our word for it.
-Here’s what HVAC professionals and facility managers across the country are saying about their experience selling refrigerant to American Refrigerants.
-These are pulled directly from our Google Reviews profile.
+Here’s what HVAC professionals and facility managers across the country are saying about their experience selling refrigerant to American Refrigerants, and these are pulled directly from our Google Reviews profile.

 Best price for refrigerant in town.
 Great service as well.